-All blood thinners, because they reduce blood clotting, can cause bleeding, but Eliquis is arguably more dangerous than warfarin, a drug that was for decades the industry-standard blood thinner.
+Because they reduce blood clotting, all blood thinners can cause bleeding.
+But Eliquis is arguably more dangerous than warfarin, a drug that was for decades the industry-standard blood thinner.

 The new generation of blood thinners are marketed as alternatives to warfarin that offer benefits over the older treatment, including no routine blood testing and no major dietary restrictions.
 However, while regular anticoagulation blood tests may be seen as burdensome to patients, research suggests that measuring coagulation function can help assess bleeding risk.

 And while Eliquis is also marketed as producing less major bleeding than warfarin, this benefit comes with a catch: With warfarin, major bleeding can be reversed with Vitamin K. Eliquis does not have an antidote to stop bleeding.
 In other words, once an Eliquis patient develops serious bleeding, a doctor may not be able to stop it.

 Aristotle is a prime example of the cozy ties between the drug industry and researchers.